 Visitor management is a process that enables workplaces to keep track of who enters their premises.
 This process typically involves providing details such as name, phone number, email, and reason for the visit.
 Depending on the process flow, additional information can be requested through documentation upload or surveys.

 Traditionally, this process has been quite manual, requiring individuals to use pen and paper to fill out a logbook to record their attendance.
 With new technology constantly emerging, this process can now be automated using software solutions and contactless kiosks.

-Visitor management is important for workplace safety and security.
-With so many different people visiting a site on a daily basis, it's important to keep track of who people are, and ensure people meet the requirements for entry.
-Security teams might use visitor management to be alerted to unwanted visitors, HR teams may use the data for time and attendance, while WH&S managers might use the insights for contact tracing and occupancy management.
-With assurance that everyone entering has been identified and approved, it also creates an environment where employees feel safer.
+Visitor management is crucial for workplace safety and security.
+With numerous visitors accessing a site on a daily basis, it is essential to monitor and identify individuals and ensure they meet entry requirements.
+Security teams may use visitor management to detect unwanted visitors, HR teams may use the data for time and attendance tracking, and WH&S managers may utilise it for contact tracing and occupancy management.
+By verifying the identities of all entrants, the workplace becomes a safer and more secure environment for employees.